 Abercorn International School in Austin, TX is an extraordinary school.
 I know the leaders and owners of this organization and they are people of great integrity.
-This is reflected in all aspects of their facilities and curriculum - in their course of studies is current and in keeping with the demands of a global focus and community, in the facilities themselves which are state of the art and, of course, in the healthy meals provided by Whole Foods.
-My son will soon need choose a school for his children - I will highly recommend Abercorn International to him!
-I support the values demonstrated by this fine educational institution - a much needed perspective if we are to continue to thrive in ever growing global opportunities.
+This is reflected in all aspects of their facilities and curriculum - in their course of studies, which is current and in keeping with the demands of a global focus and community, in the facilities themselves which are state of the art and designed in a way that is joyfully encouraging learning and, of course, in the healthy meals provided by Whole Foods.
+My son will soon need to choose a school for his children - I will enthusiastically recommend Abercorn International to him!
+I support the values demonstrated by this fine educational institution as they provide a much needed perspective if we are to continue to thrive in ever growing global opportunities.

 As a contractor for this school, I am very impressed with its staff and management.
 They are totally dedicated to providing a well rounded high quality educational experience for their students.
 They also impress me with regards to there forward thinking growth plans which will rival any other school in the Lake Travis area.
 If I had school age children, I would enroll them in Abercorn International School.